 “—We are only trying to protect you, we don’t want you to get hurt.”

 “–You know I’m the best player on the team.
 Just because some crybabies complained with their moms because they don’t like a girl playing better than them and becoming captain is no reason to try to kick me out.”

 The teacher glanced nervously at the other adult in the room.
 Her silent plea for help was met with a look of disapproval.

-“–Alright…” The teacher sighed, then made a final desperate effort. “–But we still need a signed letter from your parents, and the coach had to approve it.”
+“–Alright…” The teacher sighed, then made a final desperate effort. “–But we still need a signed letter from your parents, and the coach has to approve it.”

-The man standing by the door answered calmly, obviously favoring every word. “–They signed the letter the first day of training, and I approved it right away.”
+The man standing by the door answered calmly, obviously savoring every word. “–They signed the letter the first day of training, and I approved it right away.”